MikeW137/Project2/README.md

 # Project 2 - BookAPI
 ### Description

-A REST API for storing information about books
+A REST API for storing information about books.
+This is version 2, utilizing security and added User class.
+You can check the base version in our "main" branch

 ### General Approach